Architectural illustration: Education

-Traditionally rendering techniques were taught in a "master class" practice (such as the École des Beaux-Arts), where a student works creatively with a mentor in the study of fine arts.
-Contemporary architects use hand-drawn sketches, pen and ink drawings, and watercolor renderings to represent their design with the vision of an artist.
-Computer-generated graphics is the newest medium to be utilized by architectural illustrators.
+Traditionally, rendering techniques were taught in a "master class" practice, such as the École des Beaux-Arts, where a student worked creatively with a mentor in the study of fine arts.
+Contemporary architects use hand-drawn sketches, pen and ink drawings, and watercolor renderings to represent their designs.
+Computer-generated graphics are also widely used by architectural illustrators.

-During the past 20–30 years, many professional architectural illustrators came from an education in architecture first, then moved into the profession as their (mostly self-taught) skills in illustration progressed.
+During the past 20–30 years, many professional architectural illustrators came from an education in architecture first, then moved into the profession as their skills in illustration progressed.

-Hand-drawn renderings or architectural illustration

-Until 3D computer modeling became common, architectural renderings were generated by hand.
-There are still architectural illustrators who create renderings entirely by hand, as well as illustrators who use a combination of hand drawing/painting and computer generated color and/or linework.
-Common mediums for hand-done architectural renderings include: watercolor, colored pencil, gauche, and graphite or charcoal pencil.